 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

-Here, you will learn about the best places to sell used electronics, what you can sell, and how you’ll get paid.
-We’ll also go over some tips to help you get the highest offers and avoid scams.
+In this article, I’ll highlight the best places to sell used electronics, what you can sell, and how you’ll get paid.
+I’ll also go over some tips to help you get the highest offers and avoid scams.

 Best Places to Sell Used Electronics for Cash

 Our list of sites covers resellers and aggregators, along with places to set up in-person sales.
 There’s something for everyone, whether you’re selling a like-new iPhone or a PlayStation that’s seen better days.

 1. Buyback Boss